Mert-Cihangiroglu/End-to-End-Data-Engineering-Project/README.md

 # End to End Data Engineering Project
- Spark Streaming, Kafka and Cassandra are used.
+ Spark Streaming, Kafka and Cassandra.
+(In Progress)

 ## Requirements